taichi-dev/taichi/docs/vector.rst

 .. attribute:: a.n

-   :parameter a: (Vector or field of Vector)
+   :parameter a: (ti.Vector or ti.Vector.field)
    :return: (scalar) return the dimensionality of vector ``a``

     E.g.,